RobertoRoos/sawIntuitiveResearchKitWiki/Development.md

 * Check that console/teleops can be controlled and configured (base frame, rotations) using ROS topics
 * Add psm-prograsp.json from Google group
 * Add ROS topics backward compatibility to all dvrk_robot applications
-* Remove gcm option when compiled without ICE in all dVRK applications
 * Fix CMake/Catkin for OpenIGT and ATIFT (not really dVRK but would help)
 * Compute wrench at tooltip based on joint torques and publish as ROS topic
 * Add dvrk-openigt to cisst-saw